Year-by-Year Preview

 On the pediatric Floor, the upper-level resident is responsible for leading the team of residents and students and managing the care for their patients.
 A typical schedule includes day shifts and night shifts where residents oversee the management of their pediatric patients from admission to discharge while ensuring interns also receive appropriate supervision.

-Upper-level residents will also work in the NICU and PICU, where they manage higher acuity patients as part of a team with other senior residents, fellows, and faculty.
-PGY-2 residents also rotate in the Emergency Department (ED), where they master triaging and managing patients in the Children’s Memorial Hermann ED that also works with the Level I Trauma Center of Memorial Hermann.
+Upper-level residents will also work in the PICU, where they manage higher-acuity patients as part of a team with other senior residents, fellows, and faculty.
+PGY-2 residents will also start emergency medicine rotations, where they master triaging and managing patients in the Children’s Memorial Hermann Emergency Department (ED) that also works with the Level I Trauma Center of Memorial Hermann.

 The third (and final!) year of residency is designed to ensure residents are comfortable and confident in their chosen career paths after residency, whether it be general pediatrics or a subspecialty fellowship.